mdisumma/eleventy/_site/post/info.md

 ### Personal statement
-Passionate for art and technology, and eager to turn this passion into a career.
-I built my foundation in graphic and web design at WAES (Westminster Adult Educational Service), and recently I have started a new exciting degree in web development at SAE Institute.
+Passionate for art and technology, and eager to turn this passion into a career.Therefore, I built my foundation in graphic and web design at Westminster Adult Educational Service (WAES) and recently, I have started a new exciting degree in web development at SAE Institute.
 ### Computer skills
 - HTML5
 - CSS3